Abdullah-Bin-Naeem/ImageWizard---Image-processing-desktop-app/README.md

 ### Custom Implementations

 Operations such as **Erosion**, **Dilation**, **Opening**, and **Closing** are implemented from scratch using NumPy.
 This approach helps users understand these operations by comparing the results with OpenCV implementations.
 These operations are demonstrated on black and white images to clearly show their effects.
+Their comparison with cv2 implementations is also added in the app.

 ## Project Structure